Nov05/SAP-ABAP/ABAP 201/001 factory.md

 This is simple program to implement factory design.

-1. Factory design is used to abstract the process of creating objects so the type of object created can be specified at runtime.
+1. Factory design is used to abstract the process of creating objects, so the type of object created can be specified at runtime.

-2. ABAP interface object is in use in this case.

-3. This program creats either a `Sales Order` object or a `Sales Quotation` at runtime.

 #### Object-Oriented Factory Method Design Pattern UML
 <img src="https://www.abaptutorial.com/wp-content/uploads/2011/05/factorymethod.gif" width=400>

+2. ABAP interface object is in use in this case.
 #### ABAP Factory Method Design Pattern UML Diagram
 <img src="https://github.com/Nov05/pictures/blob/master/ABAP%20201/2019-10-14%20abap%20factory%20uml.png?raw=true" width=400>

+3. This program creats either a `Sales Order` object or a `Sales Quotation` at runtime.

 #### Execution Result